nayana487/storyteller/README.md

 - Add Tests

 Bugs
-- Edit Account leads to a wrong page when editing other
+- Admin Edit Account leads to a wrong page when editing other